MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/manage-ssl-certificates-ad-fs-wap.md

     - Make sure the certificate meets the [AD FS and Web Application Proxy TLS/SSL certificate requirements](../overview/ad-fs-requirements.md#BKMK_1).

-1. Once you get the response from your certificate provider, import it to the local machine store on each AD FS and WAP.
+1. After you get the response from your certificate provider, import it to the local machine store on each AD FS and WAP.

 1. On the **primary** AD FS server, use the following cmdlet to install the new TLS/SSL certificate: